awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/CloudWatchLogs-Insights-Query-History.md

-# View Running Queries or Query History<a name="CloudWatchLogs-Insights-Query-History"></a>
+# View running queries or query history<a name="CloudWatchLogs-Insights-Query-History"></a>

 You can view the queries currently in progress as well as your recent query history\.

 Queries currently running includes queries you have added to a dashboard\.
-You are limited to four concurrent CloudWatch Logs Insights queries per account, including queries added to dashboards\.
+You are limited to 10 concurrent CloudWatch Logs Insights queries per account, including queries added to dashboards\.

 **To view your recent query history**

 1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.

-1. In the navigation pane, choose **Insights**\.
+1. In the navigation pane, choose **Logs**, and then choose **Logs Insights**\.

 1. Choose **History**, if you are using the new design for the CloudWatch Logs console\.
 If you are using the old design, choose **Actions**, **View query history for this account**\.